DTJF/cmakefbc/_Install.md

 management system is now ready to address the FB language, and to compile simple projects like the \FbDeps tool.
 Big projects may contain several source files and headers and some of those source files depend on others.
-CMake should handle this dependencies to re-compile only the related files, but isn't prepared for FB dependencies yet.
+In order to let CMake handle this dependencies to re-compile only the related files, a further tool is necessary.

 The tool \FbDeps helps to resolve FB dependencies in big projects with complex source file trees.
 We compile its source with CMake in the next